 HOW WILL THIS MAKE MONEY?

-When a physician charges for a service they can charge either the patient directly or through other more common non-patient payers such as:
+Later if the physician community chooses to also charge for services through this platform they can charge either the patient directly or through other more common non-patient payers such as

 - Insurance Companies